sergimartinezeui/website_hugo/content/project/example/index.md

 ---
 title:
-summary: I am a political scientist from Portugal.
-My main interests are on the fields of political behavior and political culture, with a geographical focus on Europe.
-I am currently a Postdoctoral Prize Research Fellow in Politics at Nuffield College, University of Oxford.<br> <br> The bulk of my research focuses on the creation and erosion of social norms against behavior associated with authoritarianism.
-My work explores how democracies create a political culture that deems authoritarianism socially unacceptable, and how such culture can change.
-I am very eager to incorporate insights from social psychology and behavioral economics, as well as novel measures and data sources, into my work.
+summary: I am a firstgen political scientist from Mollet del Vallès, Barcelona (Spain).
+I am a Ph.D.
+Candidate at the European University Institute of Florence (Italy) under the supervision of professor Elias Dinas.
+Professor Miriam Golden is my second co-supervisor. <br> <br> My research focuses on post-conflict and authoritarian regimes' political behavior.
+My work explores how distinctive experiences of conflict resolution, violence, and authoritarian repression or policies determine political behavior during and after democratic transitions. <br> <br> My work has been featured at the X.

 tags: